snowleo208/portfolio/README.md

 ## Usage

-This project is using `yarn`, to run it in your local machine, you have to clone this repo to your local machine and run `yarn` first.
+This project is using `pnpm`, to run it in your local machine, you have to clone this repo to your local machine and run `pnpm` first.

 To run the project:
-`yarn start`
+`pnpm start`

 To build the project:
-`yarn build`
+`pnpm build`

 ## Live site